One must wonder: “Why should I still bother with SMS marketing??“.

-As much as SMS marketing is effective and has astoundingly high open rates, it is also worth noting that it should be used as part of a digital marketing strategy.
+As much as SMS marketing messages are effective and have astoundingly high open rates, it is also worth noting that they should be used as part of a digital marketing strategy.

-Cross-reference your social media accounts, send links to your newsletter, share your blog posts.
-In other words, use text message campaigns as a way to get your audience to engage with you in as many different channels as possible.
+Cross-reference your social media accounts, send links to your newsletter, and share your blog posts.
+In other words, use your SMS marketing program as a way to get your audience to engage with you in as many different channels as possible.

 Do not use abbreviations